mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 <p class="description">A customizable sign-in UI component that abstracts away the pain needed to wire together a secure authentication page for your application.</p>

-:::info
+:::warning
-As mentioned in the [introduction](https://mui.com/toolpad/core/introduction/), Toolpad Core is not in active development.
 If you are interested in this feature then please check and upvote [this issue](https://github.com/mui/material-ui/issues/47238).
 :::

 The `SignInPage` component is a quick way to generate a ready-to-use authentication page with multiple OAuth providers, or a credentials form.